mit-cml/yrtoolkit/yr/tutorials/ImageBot.md

 ## Adding your OpenAI API Key

 To use the DALL-E program, you will need an OpenAI API Key.
-You generated this in this tutorial’s Setup section (see below).
+You generated this in this tutorial’s Setup section.
 Copy-paste the key you generated to the <em>ApiKey</em> property of your <strong>ImageBot</strong> component.
 Your key will look different than the partial key shown below.

 ![Api Key Property](../images/imageBot/ImageBotAPIKeyProperty.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>